-I Expected Yoga to Be Boring – But It’s Awesome
+I Expected Yoga to Be Boring – I Was Wrong

 When it comes to fitness and exercise, I’ve always been more of a fast-paced, intensity-driven kind of gal.
 Whether it’s boot camp, HIIT, kickboxing, jogging, even Zumba, I like to move a lot and push hard.
 So naturally, I expected yoga to be boring.
 But I’m finding it to be awesome.